shamithmukundan/iAcronyms/README.md

 To run project

 1. Ensure carthage is installed.
 Else download and install pkg from https://github.com/Carthage/Carthage/releases
-2. Via terminal run the following command at root of project carthage update --platform iOS
+2. Via terminal run the following command at root of project.

+    `carthage update --platform iOS`

-    This command will download the AFNetworking and MBProgressHUD framework at /Carthage/Build/iOS/
+    This command will download the AFNetworking and MBProgressHUD framework at iAcronyms/Carthage/Build/iOS/
 3. Run the build via xCode.

 App supports iOS 10.0 and later.